nodejs/node/doc/api/buffer.markdown

 beyond the end of the Buffer leading to the values being silently dropped.
 This should not be used unless you are certain of correctness.

-Behavior is unspecified if `value` is anything other than an integer.
+Behavior is not defined when `value` is anything other than an integer.

 ### buf.writeUInt8(value, offset[, noAssert])